raphsutti/raphsutti/README.md

 My name is Raph

-- 🔭 I’m currently working as a software developer
+- 🔭 I’m currently working as a Software Engineer
 - 🌱 I’m currently learning TypeScript